msampathkumar/datadriven/Project Submission.md

 ## Results

-## Project Design

-As shown in below image, we are going to do a step by step development progress on here.
-![Udacity Machine Learning Course Plan][udacity_ml_course_plan]

-With Random Forest Classifier, we were able to generate a benchmark of 0.7970.
-So, first we will start with going to deeper understanding of Random Forest worked and what features contributed it to generate this score in training.

-(Implementation Plan)

-1. Questions on data
-2. Feature Exploration
-    * PCA Transformation Checking
-    * Select K Best Checking
-    * Exploration - outliers check
-3. Algorithm Selection
-    * Unsupervised Learning Exploration(Gaussian Process, Neural Nets)
-    * Supervised Learning(GBT Trees, Nearest Neighbours, RF, One-vs-One)
-    * Parameter Tuning
-4. Evaluation.
-Back to 1 with.
-5. Re-Evaluation with threshold improvisation check.
-6. Submission

-![Classifiers Comparison][classifier_comparision]

 As we can see from above analysis, I find that `Nearest Neighbour` performs better when Random Forest is performing low.
 Also for different learning process from that of Random Forest.
 GBT Tree, sometime have seems performed better than Random Forest.

 We will be using Gaussian Process, Neural Nets for unsupervised Learning exploration.
 No specific reason but taken, two models different kinds of models for exploration.